Ibalizumab-uiykBrand Name: Trogarzo Other Names: Hu5A8, IBA, Ibalizumab, TMB-355, TNX-355 Drug Class: Post-attachment Inhibitor

 What is ibalizumab-uiyk?

-Ibalizumab-uiyk is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV infection in adults who meet certain requirements, as determined by a health care provider.
+Ibalizumab-uiyk is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV infection in adults for whom other HIV medicines have not worked and who meet certain requirements, as determined by a health care provider.

-Ibalizumab-uiyk is always used in combination with other HIV medicines.
+Ibalizumab-uiyk is used in combination with other HIV medicines.

 What should I tell my health care provider before taking ibalizumab-uiyk?